jbristowe/writing/telerik-fiddler-primer.md

 	* Fiddler works with HTTP, HTTPS, and FTP traffic and related protocols like HTML5 WebSockets and ICY streams.
 	* Fiddler cannot "see" or alter traffic that runs on other protocols like SMTP, POP3, Telnet, IRC, etc.
 	* Handle huge requests or responses.
-* Fiddler cannot handle requests larger than 2 gigabytes in size.
+* Fiddler cannot handle requests larger than 2 GB in size.
-	* Fiddler has limited ability to handle responses larger than 2gb.
+	* Fiddler has limited ability to handle responses larger than 2 GB.
 	* Fiddler uses system memory and the pagefile to hold session data.
 Storing large numbers of sessions or huge requests or responses can result in slow performance.
 * "Magically" remove bugs in a website for you.
 	* While Fiddler will identify networking problems on your behalf, it generally cannot fix them without your help.
 I can't tell you how many times I've gotten emails asking: "What gives?
 I installed Fiddler but my website still has bugs!"